 "That thing's a goddamn beast..."
 Minami murmured, completely aghast.
 "How the hell could the Britannians make such a knightmare?"

 Ohgi thought similarly as well.
 Though they had fought the Hector in Libya, this knightmare seemed like an entirely different force to contend with.
 To be able to keep up with Kallen and the Guren, in spite of its bulk…

 "We have another problem!"
 Ichijiku nearly howled, now looking as though she wanted to cry.
 "Two more incoming groups, closing in from two-seven-four and zero-eight-seven respectively!
 Looks like enemy reinforcements!"

 No!
 Minami cursed under his breath in horror.
 Once more, reinforcements had been inevitable, but the Britannian commander had managed to send them in faster than he had anticipated.
-With enemy warships to the south, Britannia to the east and occupied Russia to the west, and enemy missiles and knightmares constantly coming in, they were well and truly trapped.
+With enemy warships to the south, Britannia to the east and the occupied Far East to the west, and enemy missiles and knightmares constantly coming in, they were well and truly trapped.
 Even retreating back to the Arctic only serve as a delaying tactic at best.
 "Reload all tubes!
 Target as many of the incoming VTOLs as you can!"

 "Belay that!
 We will only be wasting missiles!"
 Ohgi spoke up, much to the surprise of everybody.
 He looked over at Minami.
 "We're well and truly isolated now.
 Expect additional enemy warships to appear."